 It has also been suggested that PAHs, which are instrumental in mounting an immune response to respiratory infection.
 This may be one of the reasons why exposure to wood smoke increases susceptibility to respiratory infections.

 Residential wood burning is the most significant source of PAHs in many countries around the world, including, for example, the United States and Sweden.
 In Denmark and it’s responsible for more than 90% of ambient PAHs.
-In Australia, an has found that residential solid fuel burning, which is almost entirely from wood, is the largest source of environmental PAHs. the Australian Air Quality Group, only 10.2% of Australian households heat with wood, yet their combined PAH emissions are nearly twice as high as those from all of the registered motor vehicles in the country.
+In Australia, an has found that residential solid fuel burning, which is almost entirely from wood, is the largest source of environmental PAHs.

 in Seiffen, Germany found that the “presence of short-term events of extremely high PAH concentrations were directly attributed to a plume of chimney exhaust emitted from houses located close to the sampling place.”
 It was found that residential wood burning was responsible for 62% of the total PAH levels in winter, and that, “The large contribution of the residential wood combustion to the PAH concentration highlights its possible impact on human health, as considered in previous toxicological studies.”